Bill Text: CA AB855 | 2023-2024 | Regular Session | Introduced

 (C) Mental health counseling expenses.

-(D) Wages or profits lost due to injury incurred by the victim, and if the victim is a minor, wages or profits lost by the minor’s parent, parents, guardian, or guardians, while caring for the injured minor.
+minor, wages or profits lost by the minor’s parent, parents, guardian, or guardians, while caring for the injured minor.
 Lost wages shall include commission income as well as base wages.
 Commission income shall be established by evidence of commission income during the 12-month period prior to the date of the crime for which restitution is being ordered, unless good cause for a shorter time period is shown.

 (E) Wages or profits lost by the victim, and if the victim is a minor, wages or profits lost by the minor’s parent, parents, guardian, or guardians, due to time spent as a witness or in assisting the police or prosecution.
 Lost wages shall include commission income as well as base wages.
 Commission income shall be established by evidence of commission income during the 12-month period prior to the date of the crime for which restitution is being ordered, unless good cause for a shorter time period is shown.